volks73/cargo-wix/README.md

 C:\Path\To\Project\>cargo wix --sign
 ```

+Use the `-h,--help` flag to display information about about additional options and features.

 ## License

 The `cargo-wix` project is licensed under either the [MIT license](https://opensource.org/licenses/MIT) or [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 See the [LICENSE-MIT](https://github.com/volks73/cargo-wix/blob/master/LICENSE-MIT) or [LICENSE-APACHE](https://github.com/volks73/cargo-wix/blob/master/LICENSE-APACHE) files for more information about licensing and copyright.